-The P06-No Forward Tech portfolio is a variant of the P-MM portfolio that eliminates all future resource options which are not currently available within the existing PacifiCorp portfolio.
-When this variant is compared to the P-MM portfolio, changes in proxy resources and system costs driven by the removal of all future technology types can be isolated.
+The P06-No Forward Tech portfolio is a variant of the P1-MM portfolio that eliminates all future resource options which are not currently available within the existing PacifiCorp portfolio.
+When this variant is compared to the P1-MM portfolio, changes in proxy resources and system costs driven by the removal of all future technology types can be isolated.

-Figure 9.11 shows the cumulative (at left) and incremental (at right) portfolio changes when all future technology projects are eliminated from the P-MM portfolio.
-A positive value indicates an increase in resources and a negative value indicates a decrease when a resource is reduced or eliminated.
-Without any future technology, long duration storage and four-hour battery storage are added at Hunter and Huntington in 2032 and 2033 respectively.
-These sites also house large surplus solar builds meaning that the addition of a mix of long duration and four-hour battery for reliability is sufficient.
-Gas units at the Naughton site were assumed to continue operation until the end-of-life, being replaced by 600 MW of solar resources in 2037.
+Figure 9.11 shows the cumulative (at left) and incremental (at right) portfolio changes when all future technology projects are eliminated from the P1-MM portfolio.
+A positive value indicates an increase in resources and a negative value indicates a decrease in resources when the project is eliminated.
+Without any future technology, long duration storage and four hour battery stoage are added at Hunter and Huntington in 2032 and 2033 respectively.
+These sites also house large surplus solar builds meaning that the addition of a mix of long duration and four hour battery for reliability is sufficient.
+Gas plants at the Naughton site were assumed to continue operation until the end of life, being replaced by 600 MW of solar resources in 2037.
 The balance of changes in the portfolio are demand response and energy efficiency related.

-Figure 9.11 - Increase/(Decrease) in Proxy Resources when all Forward Technology is Eliminated from the P-MM Portfolio
+$\label{eq:Figure 9.11} Figure \ 9.11 - Increase/(Decrease) \ in \ Proxy \ Resources \ when \ all \ Future \ Technology \ is \ Eliminated \ from \ the \ P1-MM \ Portfolio.$

-Figure 9.12 summarizes changes in system costs, based on ST model results using MM price-policy assumptions, when all future technology is eliminated from the P-MM portfolio.
+Figure 9.12 summarizes changes in system costs, based on ST model results using MM pricepolicy assumptions, when all future technology is eliminated from the P-MM portfolio.
 The graph on the left shows annual changes in cost by category and the graph on right shows annual net changes in total costs (the solid black line) and the cumulative PVRR(d) of changes to net system costs over time (the dashed black line).
-Through 2042, the PVRR(d) shows that the portfolio without future technology is \$188 million higher cost than the P-MM portfolio.
-On a risk-adjusted basis, considering the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio without future technology is \$405 million higher cost than the P-MM portfolio.
+Through 2042, the PVRR(d) shows that the portfolio without future technology is \$1.34 billion higher cost than the P1-MM portfolio.
+On a risk-adjusted basis, which factors in the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio without future technology is \$1.57 billion higher cost than the P-MM portfolio.